-Whenever words or phrases used in this Chapter are not defined herein but are defined in the Business and Professions Code, State of California, and/or the Culver City Municipal Code, such definitions are incorporated and shall apply as though set forth in full herein, unless the context clearly indicates a contrary intention.
+Whenever words or phrases used in this Chapter are not defined herein but are defined in the California Business and Professions Code and/or Subdivision Map Act, and/or the Culver City Municipal Code, such definitions are incorporated and shall apply as though set forth in full herein, unless the context clearly indicates a contrary intention.
 All words used in the singular shall include the plural, and plural the singular; each gender shall include the others; any tense shall include the other tense; the word SHALL is mandatory; and the word MAY is permissive.